 Key sliders

 The force pulling your stick toward neutral.
-Stiffness grows with load factor, matching how a real stick behaves under G. Deadband widens at low airspeeds so the stick doesn't feel sticky at dead-centre on the ramp.
+Stiffness grows with load factor, matching how a real stick behaves under G. The low-speed floor keeps the stick from going limp during taxi and after simulator disconnects, while still letting profiles soften the spring when airflow is low.
+Deadband widens at low airspeeds so the stick doesn't feel sticky at dead-centre on the ramp.
 The centre offset is shifted by elevator and aileron trim so a trimmed aircraft feels neutral when the stick is at the trimmed position.

 2. Airspeed-loaded pitch force